Ethamukkala

 Ethamukkala is a village in Kothapatnam mandal, located in Prakasam district of Andhra Pradesh 18 km from District headquarter Ongole.

+History

+Ethamukkala has a documented history dating back to the medieval period.
+A bilingual Sanskrit and Telugu inscription dated to 1111–1112 A.D.
+(Saka year 1033), physically located at the Ramalinga temple in the neighboring village of Madanur, explicitly mentions Ethamukkala (historically recorded as Ítamukkala).
+The stone edict registers a donation of five gadyanas by a man named Gosanayya, son of Virreddi, to maintain a perpetual lamp for the temple of Ramesvaradeva in Ethamukkala.

+Culture

-The village has an ancient temple Sree Jwala Mukhi Amma temple for their village Goddess.
+The village has an ancient temple, Sree Jwala Mukhi Amma temple, for its village Goddess.

-Shiva Rathri is the big festival celebrated by the people of this village along with a nearby village Madanuru, both the village people celebrate the Ratha Yathra for Lord Siva during this festival with devotional unity irrespective of their caste and religion.
+Shiva Rathri is a major festival celebrated by the people of this village and the nearby village of Madanuru.
+Both villages celebrate the Ratha Yatra for Lord Siva during this festival with devotional unity, irrespective of their caste and religion.